Returning to one of my passions:

 The sense of this establishing a victim mentality was something I’d not bought into, a long time ago.
 The experience(s) have made me who I am, and for this I am grateful.
 And no one has had a perfect childhood anyway!
 Mine was pretty damn good too, compared to many.

 Looking back this decision was the best one I made during this very rushed period.
 And it triggered a very deep sense of appreciation.
-Out of which flowed 💗 and the very seeds of an idea:
+Out of which flowed self 💗 and the very seeds of a few possible ideas.

-What replaced it was the profound insight that these people may have put their hand up much sooner than I had.
-And got a doctor’s appointment sooner rather than later.
-When not feeling quite their normal – especially when physically challenged.
-As opposed to myself gritting my teeth and boxing on.
+I had the profound insight later that non physical outdoors people may put their hand up much sooner than I had, if they don’t feel 100%.
+And get a doctor’s appointment sooner rather than later.
+As opposed to myself gritting my teeth and pushing through with my mind.

 BTW current state of health, as of June 2021, is pretty good!